Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Introduction

 is considered and solved using the FCLMS and the FNLMS.
-In above and hereinafter, the superposed $*$, $T$, and $H$ indicate complex conjugate, transpose and Hermitian transpose, respectively.
+In above and hereinafter, the superposed $*$, $T$, and $H$ indicate complex conjugate, transpose, and Hermitian transpose, respectively.

-In this note, we argue that the proposed variants, the FCLMS and the FNLMS, have no improvement over the CLMS and the NLMS, and there are serious flaws in the design and simulation setup of these algorithms \cite{CFLMS}.
+In this note, we discuss some aspects of the design of the LMS variants, the FCLMS and FNLMS, and also of the simulation setup in \cite{CFLMS}.
+It is observed that these algorithms have apparently no improvement over the CLMS and the NLMS.
 We present our main remarks in Section \ref{s:rem} and provide some supporting simulation results in Section \ref{s:sim}.
+We provide our final conclusions in Section \ref{Sec:Con}.